gmboowa/rMAP-2.0/README.md

 If you use rMAP-2.0 in your work, please cite:

-- **rMAP 2.0: A modular, reproducible and scalable WDL-Cromwell-Docker workflow for genomic analysis of ESKAPEE pathogens**
+- **rMAP 2.0: A modular, reproducible & scalable WDL-Cromwell-Docker workflow for genomic analysis of ESKAPEE pathogens**
   *Bioinformatics Advances* — [See journal page](https://academic.oup.com/bioinformaticsadvances/advance-article/doi/10.1093/bioadv/vbag046/8483022)

 - **rMAP: the Rapid Microbial Analysis Pipeline for ESKAPEE bacterial group whole-genome sequence data**